 Persuasion and influence are both leadership skills, but persuasion is not the same thing as influence.

-Convincing someone to do what you want him or her to do is persuasion.
+Convincing someone to do what you want them to do is persuasion.

-Influence on the other hand is part of your identity.
+On the other hand, influence is part of your identity.
 Influence is your presence.
 Influence is a part of who you are.